 Coronary artery disease, or CAD, is the most common type of heart disease.
 Coronary arteries carry blood, oxygen and nutrients to the heart.
 When they become damaged, narrowed or blocked, your heart no longer gets the amount of oxygen-rich blood it needs.
 This can result in life-threatening conditions, such as a heart attack.

 The University of Kansas Health System in Kansas City offers all of today's most sophisticated diagnosis and treatment options for coronary artery disease.
-To make an appointment, call 913-588-1227.
-You can also request your appointment online.
 Our heart care specialists provide advanced care to those seeking coronary artery disease treatment in Kansas City and throughout the region.

 Coronary artery disease is often caused by narrow or blocked arteries.
 Plaque that builds up on the inner walls of your arteries, a condition known as atherosclerosis, causes the arteries to harden.
 Over time, these deposits accumulate and narrow the blood's pathways.
 When plaque thickens, it also can break off and form clots that stop blood flow altogether, causing a heart attack.